siraben/zkeme80/docs/services.md

 back to the entry `HERE`/`LATEST` snapshots.
 This discards partial definitions and any other definitions added in the same failed evaluation.
 Successful, balanced definitions remain available.
-Evaluation from compilation state is permitted if the source ends in that same state.
+Evaluation from compilation state is permitted if it stays inside the caller's definition.
+Closing that definition, even when followed by `]`, returns 22.
+A failed evaluation entered while compiling restores the entry dictionary pointer, latest word, and header flags, so partial generated code cannot corrupt the caller's unfinished definition.

 Evaluation is not a general transaction: completed definitions before an error that leaves no unfinished definition, arbitrary memory writes, output, and